bogdad/vulcano-gltf-learning-rs/README.md

 ![power line isolator](./images/17.png)

 because our gltf importer only gets one primitive of many.

+after some feedling, and the bug was - when a mesh consists of primitives, the indices of vertices in each primitive starts from zero, i.e. there is no global vertex list, was very puzzled until saw [this](https://github.com/adrien-ben/gltf-viewer-rs/blob/ee6454b2ce1c666037ee7e8704bb46e00f5b94cc/model/src/mesh.rs#L157)

 ## how do we make sound environment